CLI Reference

 Section titled “pulse up”pulse up

-# Start and open the dashboardpulse up --openStarts pulse-server in the background, waits for /health, and prints the dashboard URL, PID, and log path.
+# Start and open the dashboardpulse up --openStarts pulse-server in the background, waits for /health, performs first-time local bootstrap when config is missing, and prints the dashboard URL, PID, and log path.

 pulse down